Interview with Hollywood scriptwriter Michael Base

 There are no differences in the story telling, but in the conciseness of it, in the development of character somewhat; in television you can develop over the course of many episodes, a whole huge character arc and you continue to tell the story.
 In movies you have to end the stories.

-Michael Baser and Rodger Cove, faculty members of Vancouver Film School, discussing the nuances of screenplay with the students of Jain University
+Michael Baser and Rodger Cove, faculty members of Vancouver Film School, discussing the nuances of screenplay with the students of Jain (Deemed-to-be University)

 You have been quoted saying that, “There’s nothing more entrepreneurial than being a writer.”
 Can you elaborate?